mohsin-ashraf/personal-msds/todayIlearned.md

 	- Global max-pooling.
 	- [Caculating the number of parameters in Convolutional Neural Network](https://towardsdatascience.com/understanding-and-calculating-the-number-of-parameters-in-convolution-neural-networks-cnns-fc88790d530d)
 - Tensorflow Keras Functional and Sequentials APIs.
-	- Fashion MNIST project implimentation.
+	- Fashion MNIST project implementation.
-	- Cifar10 project implimentation
+	- Cifar10 project implementation
 - Data Augmentation.
 	- Can be applied for certain types of data (image data) and not for others (tabular data)
 	- Shift pixels,